Chocobozzz/PeerTube/support/doc/plugins/guide.md

       }
     }

-    // Support libopus and libvpx-vp9 encoders, just for the example (PeerTube player is only compatible with h264/aac) transcodingManager.addVODProfile('libopus', 'test-vod-profile', builder)
+    // Support libopus and libvpx-vp9 encoders (these codecs could be incompatible with the player) transcodingManager.addVODProfile('libopus', 'test-vod-profile', builder)

     // Default priorities are ~100